Loading…

 Pam Powell

-Dean of the College of Education and Human Development, Southern Utah University
+Dean and Professor in the Beverley Taylor Sorenson College of Education and Human Development, SUU - Southern Utah University

-Dr. Pam Powell spent over two decades as an elementary teacher prior to her appointment at Northern Arizona University.
+Dr. Pam Powell spent over two decades as an elementary teacher prior to her appointment in higher education at Northern Arizona University.
 While there, she served as Chair of the Department of Teaching and Learning and as Associate Dean of the College of Education.
-In the state of Arizona, she served...
+In the state of...
 Read More →

 avatar for Sarah Allen